 Independent members are appointed by the BoT and selected in their individual capacity, and are not representatives of their respective governments, institutions or organizations.
 They bring recognized, state-of-the-art scientific expertise in fields relevant to FTA, insights from diverse sectors (such as national agricultural research systems, development agencies, the private sector, civil society, farmer organizations, etc.), and broaden the perspectives and views of FTA.

-Upcoming appointment of independent members
+Appointment of independent members